blocky/linked-list/README.md

 I assume that you are working on a unix based system such as OS X or Ubuntu and have installed

+- python3
-- mini conda
+- pip

-You do not need miniconda but as is common when working with python, if you do not manage your environments, you may get unexpected results.
+Personally, I recommend also using miniconda (or some other environment management tool).
+If you do not manage environments, you may get unexpected results.

-I recommend setting up an environment with conda and install pip
+I setup as follows:

 	conda create --name bky-ll python=3.10 pip